FlagAI-Open/industry-application/README.md

 # Industry-application

 ## About
-This repository, maintained by the Industry Application Team of the Beijing Academy of Artificial Intelligence (BAAI), is dedicated to releasing results related to industry models.
-Please stay tuned for updates.
+This repository is used by the Industry Model Application Team of BAAI to publish industry model-related achievements.
+Please continue to follow us for updates.

 ## ModelList